Allen Institute wants to help engineers launch AI startups

 The Allen Institute for Artificial Intelligence (AI2), a research center and startup incubator created by Microsoft cofounder Paul Allen, announced a new residency program that aims to give top engineers the intensive training needed to become technical cofounders of AI startups.

-Here’s how it works: The organization will recruit a handful of top engineers for the program, which will provide them with a modest salary while they learn how to become the technical cofounder for a startup that uses artificial intelligence as a key part of its product.
-At the end of that process, which is expected to last 12 to 18 months, they’ll be paired up with an entrepreneur and be given cofounder equity in a new venture that they begin.
+Here’s how it works: The organization will recruit a handful of top engineers for the program and provide them with a modest salary while preparing them to become the technical cofounder of a startup that uses artificial intelligence as a key part of its product.
+At the end of that process, which is expected to last 12 to 18 months, they’ll be paired with an entrepreneur and given cofounder equity in a new venture that they begin.

 The program is powered by the Institute’s AI researchers, who will be helping the residents on their journey to become cofounders.
 Think of it a bit like graduate school, except that instead of graduating with a diploma, participants will graduate with equity.

-It’s a move by the Allen Institute to capitalize on the wave of innovation that can help fuel the creation of new AI-based startups, while at the same time applying the expertise of its researchers and entrepreneurs in residence.
+The Allen Institute is seeking to capitalize on a wave of innovation that can help fuel the creation of new AI-based startups, while at the same time applying the expertise of its researchers and entrepreneurs in residence.

 Selecting the participants will be an interesting task, considering that the Institute has a ton of talent to pull from, both in its home of Seattle and beyond.
-The Institute will be on the lookout for engineers who mesh well with its existing crop of entrepreneurs, but it will also bring on those it thinks will be a good fit for the program regardless, according to Jacob Colker, head of the organization’s incubator programs.
+The Institute will be on the lookout for engineers who mesh well with its existing crop of entrepreneurs, but it will also look for those it thinks will be a good fit for the program regardless, according to Jacob Colker, head of the organization’s incubator programs.

-The institute plans to accept between two and five engineers for the first wave of the program, as it fine-tunes the structure.
-After that, Colker said that the institute plans to scale up the number of participants significantly.
+The institute plans to accept between just two and five engineers for the first round, as it fine-tunes the program’s structure.
+After that, Colker said the institute will scale up the number of participants significantly.